 Another interesting thing is that if you want to use the headset for a mobile phone, you can use the separate cable that comes with the headset, which allows you to manage calls as well.
 With the default cable, you get to control the volume of the headset which becomes handy during gaming sessions.

 One of the biggest advantages of the Logitech G Pro X is that it comes with USB DAC which allows the user to achieve virtual 7.1 surround sound.
+This feature is often overlooked, if you don’t have a good motherboard that comes with a built-in DAC, you’ll get poor sound output.
 We see this with a lot of other headphones as well, such as HyperX Cloud 2, etc. and this technology is particularly famous for games.
 This allows the user to have a wider perspective of the environment and you can easily guess the location of enemies in FPS games.
 This headset supports DTS 7.1 technology, which seems pretty messy for the time being and instead of helping in games it seems to work the other way around.
 We found it better to use just the headphones in stereo mode for gaming, although the surround sound might be useful for some people in their specific scenarios.

 The frequency response of this gaming headset is better than many of the gaming headsets.
 The low-bass of the headphones is very accurate and not emphasized, which provides the perfect amount of rumble.
 The high-bass is emphasized, however, like most of the headphones and this causes a bit of muddy sound, especially in the low-mids.

 The mids themselves feel pretty accurate apart from a slight bump in the low-mids which is the same bump that was in the high-bass.
 This might lead to a slight thickness in the vocals and some instruments but should not be noticeable to most common users, especially gamers.